varsvisualizes/circuitplayground-prizewheel/README.md

 ## Processing
 The software used to pretty-up the output is Processing.
 This is also a free and open source software.
 You can download it from [this link through the Processing Foundation.](https://processing.org/)

+# Set-Up Process

+1. Download the Arduino & Processing software to your computer.
+2. Download the Arduino & Processing files from this repository.
+3. Connect the Circuit Playground Bluefruit to the Arduino software.
+(Select the appropriate board & port combo - see above regarding my pending installation notes)
+4. Verify and upload the Arduino sketch.
+You'll hear a little "click!" when the Circuit Playground has successfully burned the code.
+5. Close out the Arduino sketch, and open up the Processing sketch.
+6. Hit the "Play" button on Processing.
+7. Shake the Circuit Playground - you should get the lights, sounds, and text output.
+8. Win your prize!

 # Progress

 In the very first demo, it was a simple shake to trigger some lights, a victory tune, and 1 of 2 outputs: a sticker or a bookmark.